JRCSTU/CO2MPAS-TA/README.rst

       --no-clone             Do not clone excel-sheets contained in <ref-table>
                              workbook into output.
-      --interp=<method>      Interpolation method used in the resampling for all signals [default: linear]: 'linear', 'nearest', 'zero',
+      --interp=<method>      Interpolation method used in the resampling for all signals [default: linear]:
-                             'slinear', 'quadratic', 'cubic', 'barycentric',
+                             'linear', 'nearest', 'zero', 'slinear', 'quadratic',
-                             'polynomial', 'spline' is passed to
+                             'cubic' are passed to `scipy.interpolate.interp1d`.
-                             scipy.interpolate.interp1d.
-Both 'polynomial' and
-                             'spline' require that you also specify an order (int), e.g. df.interpolate(--interp=polynomial4).
+                             'spline' and 'polynomial' require also to specify an order (int), e.g. `--interp=spline3`.
-                             'krogh', 'piecewise_polynomial', 'pchip' and 'akima'
-                             are all wrappers around the scipy interpolation methods of similar names.
+                             'pchip' and 'akima' are wrappers around the scipy interpolation methods of similar names.
-                             'integral' is respect the signal integral.
+                             'integral' is respecting the signal integral.

       -i=<label=interp>      Interpolation method used in the resampling for a signal with a specific label
                              (e.g., `-i alternator_currents=integral`).